wongdigital/rogerwong-site/_content/posts/from-craft-to-curation.md

 For product managers, double down on developing the abilities to extract profound insights from user conversations and articulate clear, compelling problem statements.
 Your value will increasingly come from knowing which problems are worth solving rather than specifying how to solve them.
 AI also can’t align stakeholders and prioritize the work.

 For designers, invest in strengthening your design direction skills.
 The best designers will evolve from skilled craftspeople to visionaries who can guide AI toward creating experiences that resonate emotionally with users.
 Develop your critical eye and the language to articulate what makes a design succeed or fail.
+Remember that [design has always been about the why](/posts/designs-purpose-remains-constant).

 For engineers, emphasize systems thinking and architecture over implementation details.
 Your unique value will come from designing resilient, scalable systems and making critical technical decisions that AI cannot yet make autonomously.